-What are the main types of engagement models for hiring remote software development teams?
+What are the main types of engagement models for hiring dedicated development teams?

-While the names may change, and every IT company has its own way of collaborating with partners, SPD Group offers three main models to cover the most popular scenarios.
-If you want to learn more about IT engagement models, read this article.
+While the names may change, and every IT company has its own way of cooperation with its clients, SPD Group offers three main models to cover the most popular scenarios.
+If you want to learn more about the existing IT engagement models, read this article.

 This is a perfect choice if you want to have full control over the entire process with maximum predictability.
-In the scenario where you know exactly what you want from a project, you can visualize the final product, estimate the deadlines and the budget, Managed Product Model is the way to go.
+Under the scenario where you know exactly what you want from a project, you can visualize the final product, and estimate the deadlines and the budget, the Full-Cycle, Project-Based Outsourcing is the way to go.
 The outsourcing company will be a partner from the very beginning to the release, maintenance, and ongoing improvement stages.
-This is how stages of this model look:
+This is how the stages of this model look:

 - Defining business objectives